How to educate your end users about Microsoft Intune

 Be accessible.
 Tell users where they can seek help for their device problems.
 When you customize the Company Portal, be sure to include your IT administrator's contact information.

 Be personal.
 Provide instructions that are specific to your organization's deployment.
 This action demonstrates to users that you care about their experience.
-Use this customizable, Intune user enrollment template to create your own enrollment instructions for your users.
+Use this customizable Intune Adoption Kit to create your own enrollment instructions for your users.

 Find different ways to communicate.
 Users have different learning styles and preferred ways to consume information.
 For visual learners, Intune provides video versions of how to enroll various device types on Channel 9.
 Videos can be embedded directly into your own SharePoint site.
 You can also download local copies of the video or audio track.